-We had a magical evening of celebrating my mother’s birthday…full of laughter, fairies, butterflies, and a mischievous little puck.
+We had a magical evening of celebrating my mother’s Midsummers Night Dream Fairy birthday party…full of laughter, fairies, butterflies, and a mischievous little puck.
 But…there was a great sigh of relief as we cut into the birthday cake, the work was over and we could all simply enjoy the moment.

 A few weeks before the party, invitations were sent out.
 They have a full craft paper brown enclosure tied with the ribbons that were used throughout the party, and were adorned with little fairies and some specially written prose.
 The fairies were a special touch just for my mother — they are silhouettes of her little pixie of a granddaughter and are seen throughout the party decor as well!

 .
 As our guests arrived, we wanted to set the stage a bit…

 White branches in teal-tinted metal buckets hung heavy with votives flanked the path to the door.
 Votives were placed up the walkway, with little fairies dancing up the steps.

 Inside, fairies and butterflies fluttered amongst the sweets on the dessert table.
 Natural elements such as burlap, river rocks and long branches tied the beautiful gardens outside the windows into the room.
 It was truly a Midsummers Night Dream.